-The result is a feature that organizes data in the cache based on the time that the data was placed in the cache, and then is capable of efficiently expiring that data from the cache, an entire page at a time, and typically without having to reload any data from disk.
+The result is a feature that organizes data in the cache based on the time that the data was placed in the cache, and then can efficiently expire that data from the cache, an entire page at a time, and typically without having to reload any data from disk.

 Each page of data in the cache is managed by a separate Binary Store.
 The cache requires a Binary Store Manager, which provides the means to create and destroy these Binary Stores.
-Coherence 2.4 provides Binary Store Managers for all of the built-in Binary Store implementations, including disk (referred to as "LH") and the various NIO implementations.
+Coherence provides Binary Store Managers for all of the built-in Binary Store implementations, including Berkley DB.

-When the cache is used for large amounts of data, the pages will typically be disk-backed.
+When the cache is used for large amounts of data, the pages are typically disk-backed.
 Since the cache eventually expires each page, thus releasing the disk resources, the cache uses a virtual erase optimization by default.
-This means that data that is explicitly removed or expired from the cache is not actually removed from the underlying Binary Store, but when a page (a Binary Store) is completely emptied, it will be erased in its entirety.
-This reduces I/O by a considerable margin, particularly during expiry processing as well as during operations such as load-balancing that have to redistribute large amounts of data within the cluster.
-The cost of this optimization is that the disk files (if a disk-based Binary Store option is used) will tend to be larger than the data that they are managing would otherwise imply; since disk space is considered to be inexpensive compared to other factors such as response times, the virtual erase optimization is enabled by default, but it can be disabled.
+Data that is explicitly removed or expired from the cache is not actually removed from the underlying Binary Store, but when a page (a Binary Store) is completely emptied, it is erased in its entirety.
+This reduces I/O by a considerable margin, particularly during expiry processing and during operations such as load-balancing that have to redistribute large amounts of data within the cluster.
+The cost of this optimization is that the disk files (if a disk-based Binary Store option is used) tends to be larger than the data that they are managing would otherwise imply; since disk space is considered to be inexpensive compared to other factors such as response times, the virtual erase optimization is enabled by default, but it can be disabled.
 Note that the disk space is typically allocated locally to each server, and thus a terabyte cache partitioned over one hundred servers would only use about 20GB of disk space per server (10GB for the primary store and 10GB for the backup store, assuming one level of backup.)